Winter

 - Our stand of Neviusia alabamensis, Alabama snow wreath, is over 100 years old!

-- Mertensia virginica cascades down a hill side at the pond.
+- Mertensia virginica cascades down a hillside at the pond.

 - Petasites japonicus carpets the Woodland Garden.